global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

   (2002, 2003, 2004, 2007, 2011, 2012, and 2021), Catalina Jemez OR_low
   (2002), and Andrews Creek (2003, 2008, and 2012).
 These years were rerun;
   MODIS did not return usable values.
 Cycle 1 is optional.
-- Ravine Quiock's accepted BD CARTHAGE polygon is 9.76 km² while the reference table says 0.78 km².
-A square-mile conversion does not resolve the discrepancy: 0.78 mi² is about 2.02 km².
-The reference drainage area needs review.
+- Ravine Quiock's BD CARTHAGE watershed is 9.76 km² while the reference table says 0.78 km².
+A square-mile conversion does not explain the difference: 0.78 mi² is about 2.02 km².
+The reference drainage area still needs to be checked.
 - Fitzroy Crossing's repeated snow values were an extraction error.
-They are now zero in the accepted file.
+They are now zero in the final file.
-- ERA5-Land exports for the 524-site asset are complete.
-The non-GHSL human-impact exports are complete.
-GHSL is being rerun in smaller Earth Engine jobs after the full 524-site request exceeded memory.
+- ERA5-Land exports for all 524 watersheds are complete.
+The human-impact exports other than GHSL are also complete.
+GHSL is being rerun in smaller Earth Engine jobs because the single 524-site job was too large.

 ## 2026-07-20: Site Reference Table revisions